-Puberty can be a weird time for a lot of young people.
-Your body will change and grow as you become an adult.
-Some of these changes might surprise or confuse you, or make you feel worried, embarrassed, excited, or happy.
-These changes happen to many teens, so you’re probably not alone in how you feel.
-Read on to learn more about what you can expect during puberty.
+Puberty can be a hard time for a lot of people.
+Your body will change and grow in new ways.
+Some of these changes might surprise or confuse you.
+They might make you feel worried, embarrassed, excited, or happy.
+Many people are going through the same changes and a lot of them feel the same way!

 What is puberty?

-Puberty happens when the body starts releasing certain hormones – chemicals that tell the body how to act and grow.
-There are lots of different kinds of hormones in the body, but two of them are most important for puberty: testosterone and estrogen.
-Most people have both hormones, but they work differently depending on a person’s body.
-People with female body parts will produce more estrogen, and people with male body parts will produce more testosterone.
+Puberty starts when the body releases certain hormones.
+These are chemicals that tell the body how to act and grow.
+There are lots of different kinds of hormones in the body, but two of them are especially important for puberty: testosterone and estrogen.
+These can change people’s bodies in different ways.
+Everyone has some of both, but most people have more of one than the other.

 When will puberty happen to me?